-We expect that many of our future tests will require clearance under 510(k) regulatory pathway, unless exempted or otherwise authorized pursuant to an EUA.
+We expect that many of our future tests will require clearance under a 510(k) or a De Novo regulatory pathway, unless exempted or otherwise authorized pursuant to an EUA.
+In June 2023, we received a De Novo authorization for our molecular test to detect COVID-19 which had previously been marketed pursuant to the EUA granted on March 5, 2021 (designated as EUA 210180).
+We have also filed a De Novo submission to the FDA for full clearance of our Flu A/B standalone molecular test and our RSV molecular tests.
 Our current products are Class II medical devices and, but for the immediate ability to seek an EUA, would be subject to premarket notification and clearance requirements under section 510(k) of the FDCA.
 To obtain 510(k) clearance for a medical device, an applicant must submit to the FDA a 510(k) submission demonstrating that the proposed device is "substantially equivalent" to a legally marketed device, known as a "predicate device."
-A legally marketed predicate device may include a device that was legally marketed prior to May 28, 1976 (a pre-amendment device), a device that has been reclassified from Class III to Class II or Class I, or a device that was found substantially equivalent through the 510(k) process.
-A device is substantially equivalent if, with respect to the predicate device, it has the same intended use and has either (1) the same technological characteristics, or (2) different technological characteristics, but the information provided in the 510(k) submission demonstrates that the device does not raise new questions of safety and effectiveness and is at least as safe and effective as the predicate device.
-A showing of substantial equivalence sometimes, but not always, requires clinical data.
 Once the 510(k) submission is accepted for review, the FDA has 90 calendar days by regulation to review and issue a determination.
 As a practical matter, clearance may take and often takes longer.
 Upon review, the FDA may require additional information, including clinical data, to make a determination regarding substantial equivalence.
-In addition, the FDA collects user fees for certain medical device submissions and annual fees and for medical device establishments.
-For fiscal year 2021, the standard user fee for a 510(k) premarket notification application is \$12,745.

-If the FDA agrees that the device is substantially equivalent to a predicate device currently on the market, it will grant 510(k) clearance to commercially market the device.
 If the FDA determines that the device is "not substantially equivalent" to a previously cleared device, for example, due to a finding of a lack of a predicate device, that the device has a new intended use or different technological characteristics that raise different questions of safety or effectiveness when the device is compared to the cited predicate device, the device is automatically designated as a Class III device.
 The device sponsor must then fulfill more rigorous PMA requirements, or can request a risk-based classification determination for the device in accordance with the "de novo" process, which is a route to market for novel medical devices that are low to moderate risk and are not substantially equivalent to a predicate device.
 If the FDA determines that the information provided in a 510(k) submission is insufficient to demonstrate substantial equivalence to the predicate device, the FDA generally identifies the specific information that needs to be provided so that the FDA may complete its evaluation of substantial equivalence, and such information may be provided within the time allotted by the FDA or in a new 510(k) submission should the original 510(k) submission have been withdrawn.